Minigugus/postgres-deno/README.md

   },
   target_session_attrs : null   // Use 'read-write' with multiple hosts to
-                                // ensure only connecting to primary })
+                                // ensure only connecting to primary fetch_array_types    : true   // Disable automatically fetching array types
+                                // on initial connection.
+})
 ```

+### Auto fetching of array types

+When Postgres.js first connects to the database it automatically fetches array type information.

+If you have revoked access to `pg_catalog` this feature will no longer work and will need to be disabled.

+You can disable fetching array types by setting `fetch_array_types` to `false` when creating an instance.

 ### Environment Variables for Options